2001 Santana High School shooting: The weeks prior to the shooting

-Legal
+Legal proceedings

 On June 20, 2002, Williams pleaded guilty to all charges against him in an effort to avoid trial.
 On August 15, 2002, a California judge sentenced Williams, as an adult, to 50 years to life in prison, and ordered him to serve his time in the Youth Offender Program at CCI, Tehachapi (since closed) until his 18th birthday, at which time he would be transferred to an adult prison.
 Williams was given credit for the 529 days that he had served in juvenile hall, fined $10,000 and ordered to pay restitution to the Victims Restitution Fund.
 At his sentencing, Williams apologized and expressed remorse for his actions.
-On March 1, 2004, he was transferred to Calipatria State Prison where he spent much of the remainder 2000s in The Sensitive Needs Yard'.
+On March 1, 2004, he was transferred to Calipatria State Prison where he spent much of the remainder 2000s in the 'sensitive needs' yard.
 Williams is currently incarcerated at California Institution for Men in Chino, California.
 He became eligible for parole in September 2024, when he was 38 years old.

 There was a grassroots effort to have Williams' sentence reduced.
 His supporters argue that the judge was too harsh in sentencing Williams as an adult and did not take into consideration Williams' age at the time of his offense.
 They would like to see Williams get a retrial, but as a juvenile, which would have meant confinement by the California Youth Authority until age 25.
 The California State Attorney General's office handled a total of six appeals filed by Williams supporters, four to the Court of Appeals and two to the California State Supreme Court.
 The district court denied his petition in September 2010 and the case is now on appeal to the 9th Circuit, according to the California Attorney General's Office.

 In 2018, Williams petitioned California governor Jerry Brown for sentence commutation after a new law was signed prohibiting defendants under 16-years of age to be tried as adults.
 The San Diego District Attorney's office stated they adamantly opposed the petition along with victims and their family members.

 In 2024, on September 10, his first application for parole was denied.
+On January 6, 2026, a San Diego County Superior Court judge granted Williams' request to be re-sentenced.
+As a result, Williams' case was sent to juvenile court where, according to prosecutors, his convictions would be redesignated as juvenile "true findings", after which he would be released from prison and possibly put on juvenile probation.
+Williams' parole hearing is scheduled for 2027.